estruyf/presentation-testing-smarter-ai-playwright/.demo/slides/mcp.md

 ---

-# Playwright MCP Server
+# @playwright/mcp

-- Great for browser automation tasks
+- Browser automation
+- Explore the UI
-- Verify if "things" are working
+- Verify functionality
+- Great for "do this in the UI"
-- Build-in into GitHub Copilot Coding Agent
+- Built-in into GitHub Copilot Coding Agent

 ---
 layout: image